 A family business is often looked at as something which produces an income - that can be used to provide maintenance - rather than just as an asset to be shared or sold.
 There is no presumption that the individual who has built up the business has a greater claim to the business assets.
 The other partner's contribution to the marriage, for example, by looking after the home and children, might be considered to be equally large.
 Depending on the circumstances, this might mean that each partner could claim entitlement to about half the value of the business.

-In many circumstances, it is possible to agree on a settlement that allows the business to continue.
+In many cases, it is possible to reach a settlement that allows the business to continue.
 For example:

 • one partner could retain ownership of the business and pay maintenance out of the business income;